software-mansion/protostar/website/docs/tutorials/08-interacting-with-starknet/01-invoke.md

 # Invoking contracts

 ## Overview
-This cheatcode allows you to send an invoke transaction with `@external` function entrypoint.
+This command allows you to send an invoke transaction with `@external` function entrypoint.

 The basic inputs that you need for the commands are:
 - [Signing credentials](#signing)